Last Updated on

 Table of Contents

 - 3 Best food and drink to try during your first time in Berlin

 - 4 Getting around Berlin

-- 5 Places to stay in Berlin
+- 5 Where to stay your first time in Berlin

 - 6 Key German phrases